Webperf-se/webperf_core/docs/getting-started-local.md

 - Download and install Node.js (version 20.x)
 - Download and install Google Chrome browser
 * Download and install Mozilla Firefox
-- Install required npm packages by typing following and hit Enter: `npm install --omit=dev`
+- Install required npm packages by typing following and hit Enter: `npm install --omit=dev --omit=optional`
 - Validate that core functionality is working by typing following and hit Enter `python default.py -h`
 - If the output looks something like example in [options and arguments](getting-started.md#options-and-arguments) you have successfully setup the general parts of webperf-core.
 - Please look at/return to the [specific test](tests/README.md) you want to run to make sure it doesn't require more steps.